SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.2 - Download Data Product metadata

-After completing these steps you will have downloaded a CSN file with the metadata of Data Product "Customer" to _ws/xtravels_.
+After completing these steps, you will have downloaded a CSN file with the metadata of Data Product "Customer" to _ws/xtravels_.

 1. At the bottom of the screen, follow the link to the